 Alcohol and drug abuse was commonly portrayed in a negative light in the traditional media of the past, and in the days before social networking sites, many people didn’t know much about substance abuse.
 Even the images in alcohol adverts were carefully censored to ensure they didn’t glamorise drinking.

 However, if you’re a young person who logs into a social network, you’re likely to see drugs and alcohol portrayed in a positive, even aspirational way.
 Whether it’s someone enjoying a joint, or people doing shots, there are many subtle ways in which alcohol and drugs are shown as fun and exciting.
 It’s not just peers that teenagers see using these substances, many celebrities often show themselves binge drinking and partying.
 This makes drinking and drug abuse seem normal, and something that everyone does, perhaps even making them feel like they’re the only person who doesn’t do these things.

 Another issue is that social media makes it much easier to buy drugs and to stay in touch with dealers.
 Before social media, people usually obtained drugs from friends of friends, but it’s now possible to buy drugs on social media, with coded adverts advertising illegal and prescription drugs, and even imported alcohol and cigarettes.
 Young people can easily use encrypted messengers to get in touch with dealers, making it less likely that their parents or the police will find out.

 The issues above can be clearly seen when you look at the statistics about drug abuse and social media among young people.
-A study at Columbia University, carried out in 2011, found that teenagers who regularly used social media were more likely to smoke, use drugs or drink alcohol when compared to their peers who spent little or no time on social media.
+A study at Columbia University, carried out in 2011 and subsequent studies, found that teenagers who regularly used social media were more likely to smoke, use drugs or drink alcohol when compared to their peers who spent little or no time on social media.